 Respect Inclusion Drive Growth Empowerment

 The Ridge Curriculum Intent

 The aim of our curriculum is to provide children with the opportunities to develop as independent, confident and successful life-long learners with high aspirations so they are able to flourish in world of the 21st Century and, potentially in the 22nd century.

 We have developed the framework of our curriculum and the topics within it around our understanding of how children learn and have taken account of the context they live in and what gaps may exist in their ‘Cultural Capital’ that need to be addressed for them to succeed in life.
 Our curriculum includes the requirements of the National curriculum as well as the range of extra curricular activities.
-It includes the implicit values curriculum; i.e. what the children learn from the way they are treated (and how they see adults in school being treated), from the modelling of behaviour and relationships they see within the school environment.

 This has the aim of preparing them to succeed in life in modern Britain and the wider world.
 The learning programmes and approaches have been chosen based on research and the most up to date best practice.